 I think this was just the right choice at this time.
 But it couldn’t have been easy for Biden.

-I was one of many who was put off by Harris in the first debate for her attack on Biden about his support of busing when she was a child integrating her neighborhood school.
+I was one of many who was put off by Harris in the first debate for her attack on Biden about his position on busing when she was a child integrating her neighborhood school.

 It seemed unfair because it was ancient history, and he has clearly moved far from that kind of thinking.
 Though I didn’t support Biden then, I was moved by the shocked, hurt look on his face.
 He appeared wounded.
 He and Harris were friends.
 She was a close friend of his beloved late son Beau.